MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Braze section.
 Contact an administrator if no connection is available.

+3. Enter your REST Endpoint into the Hostname field.
+You need to enter it in the following format: rest.iad-03.braze.com

 1. Enter a name for the export.